jorgebucaran/fisher/README.md

 ### How can I list plugins as dependencies to my plugin?

-Create a new fishfile file at the root level of your project and write the plugin URL such as *github.com/owner/repo*.
+Create a new fishfile at the root level of your project and write the plugin URL such as *github.com/owner/repo*.